awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-debugging.md

 1. Choose **Apply**\.

 You can also enable this option during environment creation\.
-For more information, see [The Create New Environment Wizard](environments-create-wizard.md)\.
+For more information, see [The create new environment wizard](environments-create-wizard.md)\.

-## The aws:elasticbeanstalk:xray Namespace<a name="environment-configuration-debugging-namespace"></a>
+## The aws:elasticbeanstalk:xray namespace<a name="environment-configuration-debugging-namespace"></a>

 You can use the `XRayEnabled` option in the `aws:elasticbeanstalk:xray` namespace to enable debugging\.